studio-asd/go-example/docs/ledger-and-wallet.md

 1. Set a `status` for a given ledger.

     The `status` for a wallet is a pretty common business use-case as user might want to create a `wallet_type` fo different-different purposes, and one of the wallet might get deactivated/deleted by the user.

 2. Set a different `wallet_type` for each ledger.

     By default, `ledger` is only a place to store a historical data of an account.
 So it doesn't understand any concept of `type` inside of it, everything is the same.
 So the `wallet` domain need to maintain its own abstraction of `wallet_type` inside its database.
 For business use cases, wallet usually have different-different kind of types.
-For example we can have `main` wallet, `savings` wallet and other kind of wallet based on the business and user needs.
+For example we can have `main` wallet `savings` wallet and other kind of wallet based on the business and user needs.

 ### Chargeback Transaction